mortendahl/mortendahl.github.io/_drafts/private_deep_learning_with_mpc.md

 github_username:  "mortendahl"
 ---

-Inspired by a recent blog post about mixing deep learning and homomorphic encryption (see [*Building Safe A.I.*](http://iamtrask.github.io/2017/03/17/safe-ai/)) I thought it'd be interesting do to the same using secure multi-party computation instead of homomorphic encryption.
+Inspired by a recent blog post about mixing deep learning and homomorphic encryption (see [*Building Safe A.I.*](http://iamtrask.github.io/2017/03/17/safe-ai/)) I thought it'd be interesting do to the same using *secure multi-party computation* instead of homomorphic encryption.

-In this blog post we'll build a simple secure computation protocol from scratch, and experiment with it for learning boolean functions using basic neural networks.
-As a result, we need to be able to securely compute on rational numbers with a certain precision, in particular to add and multiply these.
+In this blog post we'll build a simple secure computation protocol from scratch, and experiment with it for training simple neural networks for basic boolean functions.

+We will assume that we have three non-colluding parties `P0`, `P1`, and `P2` that are willing to perform computations together, namely training neural networks and using them for predictions afterwards; however, for unspecified reasons they do not wish to revealed the learned models.
+We will also assume that some users are willing to provide training data if it is kept private, and likewise that some are interested in using the learned models if their inputs are kept private.

-One challenge is how to compute the [Sigmoid function](http://mathworld.wolfram.com/SigmoidFunction.html) `1/(1+np.exp(-x))`, which in its traditional form results in surprisingly heavy operations in the secure setting.
+To be able to do this, we will need to compute securely on rational numbers with a certain precision; in particular, to add and multiply these.
+We will also need to compute the [Sigmoid function](http://mathworld.wolfram.com/SigmoidFunction.html) `1/(1+np.exp(-x))`, which in its traditional form results in surprisingly heavy operations in the secure setting.
 As a result we'll follow the approach of *Building Safe A.I.* and approximate it using polynomials, yet look at a few optimizations.

 # Secure Multi-Party Computation

-Homomorphic encryption (HE) and secure multi-party computation (MPC) are closely related fields in modern cryptography, with one often using techniques from the other in order to solve roughly the same problem: computing a function of some input data privately, i.e. without revealing any of the inputs.
-As such, one is often replaceable by the other.
+[Homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) (HE) and [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) (MPC) are closely related fields in modern cryptography, with one often using techniques from the other in order to solve roughly the same problem: computing a function of private input data without revealing anything, except (optionally) the final output.
+For instance, in the setting of private machine learning, both technologies could be used to train a model on sensitive data held by one or more users, with the final prediction model either being the only thing revealed, or also kept private.

-Where they differ however, can roughly be characterized by HE using heavy computation and little interaction, whereas MPC instead uses light computation and significant interaction.
-As such, by letting a few parties be part of the computation process instead of only one, MPC currently offers significantly better practical performance, to the point where one can argue that it's a significantly more mature technology.
-For instance, [several](https://sepior.com/) [companies](https://www.dyadicsec.com/) [already](https://sharemind.cyber.ee/) [exist](https://z.cash/technology/paramgen.html) offering services based on MPC.
+As such, at a high level, HE is often replaceable by MPC, and vice versa.
+Where they differ however, at least today, can roughly be characterized by HE requiring little interaction but expensive computation, whereas MPC uses cheap computation but a significant amount of interaction.
+Or in other words, MPC replaces expensive computation with interaction between two or more parties.

+This currently offers better practical performance, to the point where one can argue that MPC is a significantly more mature technology -- as a testimony to that claim, [several](https://sepior.com/) [companies](https://www.dyadicsec.com/) [already](https://sharemind.cyber.ee/) [exist](https://z.cash/technology/paramgen.html) offering services based on MPC.
-TODO

-Assume we have three parties `P0`, `P1`, and `P2` with inputs `x0`, `x1`, and `x2` respectively, and that they would like to compute some function `f` on these inputs: `y = f(x1, x2, x3)`.
-Here, the inputs may for instance be training sets and `f` a machine learning process that maps these to a trained model.

-Moreover, assume that party `Pi` would like to keep `xi` private from everyone else, and is only interested in sharing the final result `y` (and implicitly what can be learned about `xi` from `y`).

-This is the problem solved by MPC, and notice straight away the focus on inputs coming from several parties.
-In particular, MPC is naturally about mixing data from several parties, such as training data from several users.

-To start the tutorial, let's build a basic protocol that allows the three parties to start computing on their inputs.

-But let's move on to something concrete.

 ## Fixed-point arithmetic